 This is the starting point for intranets and big data, and intranet teams should proactively seek out big data initiatives to see if the intranet can be used to convey a handful of business-critical metrics.
 This is a win-win outcome: it reinforces the role of the intranet homepage as the starting point for all things, and it gives much-needed early visibility to big data initiatives.

 Designing great dashboards

 In practice, though, very little of what big data can be distilled down to just a few graphs or figures.
 The sheer scale and scope of big data means that hundreds of different questions can be asked and answered.

 While some of this will be surfaced via complex reporting solutions, this is a daunting option for most managers.
 What is needed are well-designed ‘dashboards’ that present a package of insights for a particular group of managers or staff.

 Strong data and business analysis skills must be combined with great user experience (UX) techniques to deliver dashboards that work well.
 And again, the intranet plays a vital role in giving visibility and access to these dashboards.

 (For more on designing great dashboards, listen to the UIE podcast with Hagan Rivers, and then watch the associated webinar.)

 This is something that we covered in our Week in the digital workplace report, which presented a vision of data sitting seamlessly alongside content, integrated directly into the working practices of staff.

 It’s also important to take a ‘service design’ approach to delivering big data information, targeting key processes and business needs, and designing end-to-end solutions to match.
-(This is something that Maish Nichani from Singapore will be covering in his talk at the upcoming Intranets2012 conference in Sydney.)

 In short, big data is, well, big.
 But the promise will only be realised if the data is presented in a way that works for the whole organisation, and supported with great skills and training.